bartclone/cdc_audit/README.md

 Known Issues
 ==============

- - If you make a change to the source table schema then the audit table and trigger will not reflect the change.
-You will need to alter the audit table manually then re-run cdc_audit_gen_mysql to recreate the triggers.
+ - If you make a change to the source table schema the audit table (unless dynamic columns are used) and trigger will not reflect the change.
+You will need to re-run cdc_audit_gen_mysql to recreate the triggers then if using standard MySQL columns manually alter the audit table.

  - no locking is performed on the target CSV file at present.
 This could cause file corruption.